SIMONKAMAU21/technotes-mobile-v1/pull-request-template.md

 # Pull Request: Hey!
 I just created a pull request

 ## Description
-This PR updates the README file for the Lemonade Payments mobile application.
+This PR updates the README file for the Technotes  mobile application.

 ##  What does this PR do?
-This PR updates the README file for the Lemonade Payments mobile application.
+This PR updates the README file for the Technotes  mobile application.
 The changes include:

 - Detailed user journeys
 - Figma design references